 The Flatness Tool™ can also be used to make combs extremely flat.
 My method of flattening combs is very easy to learn with a little practice.
 There is no guesswork involved since you are using a proper reference as your guide.

 My Dark combs are the flattest combs on the market.
 Use this tool to make any other sandwich-type comb just as flat as mine.

 Use the Reed Plate Claws™ on both the blow and draw reed plates.
-On the blow plate, the reeds get in the way of flat sanding so all you need to do is straighten them using pressure and counter pressure.
+Straighten the draw plate before flat sanding it.
+On the blow plate, the reeds get in the way of flat sanding so all you need to do is straighten them using the reed plate claws.

 The Reed Plate Claws™ are designed to fit safely between the reeds.